Towards Interpretable Visual Decoding with Attention to Brain Representations: Experiments

 \subsection{Decoding Dynamics Analysis via Cross Attention}

-During inference, we applied 50 denoising steps for the reversed diffusion process.
+During inference, we applied 50 denoising steps for the reversed diffusion process, which is a common practice for Stable Diffusion (Appendix \ref{ablation_denoise_steps}).
 We extracted the full attention weight matrices $\mathrm{A}^{(\ell,h,t)}$ across all layers $\ell$ at each timestep.
 This yields a step-by-step record of how brain representations influence different spatial queries throughout the generative trajectory.
 For brain-directed view, we computed a parcel contribution vector $\mathrm{B}^{(t)}$ showing the relative influence of each parcel at each timestep.
-We then projected this vector onto the cortical surface using \texttt{pycortex}~\citep{gao_pycortex_2015}, visualizing how strongly each parcel influences that generation stage.
+We then projected this vector onto the cortical surface using \texttt{pycortex}~\citep{gao_pycortex_2015}, visualizing how strongly each parcel influenced the generated stage.
 For image-directed view, we mapped the spatial query tokens weighted by ROI-specific attention onto the pixel-level image grid, yielding heatmaps that highlight where each ROI attends.
-Then, we overlaid the ROI attention maps on NSD images for representative category-selective regions in brain, including Face, Body, Scene, and Word ROIs.
+Then, we overlaid the ROI attention maps on NSD images for representative category-selective regions in human brain.